tyler-technologies-oss/kong-aws-cloudformation-template/README.md

 This template also configures log rotation, as logs coming from Kong can, over time, fill up the volume space available to Kong nodes.
 You may configure logrotate options in the [kong](./configs/logrotate/kong) file in the /config/logrotate directory.

-The following diagram details the order in which templates that are a child of the full-stack template are deployed:
+The following diagram details the order in which templates that are children of the full-stack template are deployed:

 ![Flow Describing Template Deployment Order](cloud-formation-flow.png)

 ## Prerequisites

 In order to run this template in AWS, you will need to do some legwork.
-First, this template assumes you have Kong enterprise license.
+First, this template assumes you have a Kong enterprise license.
 You can find CloudFormation templates in GitHub that are designed for use with Kong's open source offerings.
 That's the first thing that makes this template different from others you might find out in the wild.

 Here are some other things you're going to have to take care of before installing this template:

 1. You need an AWS account.
 Maybe this is obvious, but we'll state it explicitly anyway.
-2. You need an S3 bucket in AWS where you'll upload templates that are a child of the [full-stack.yaml](./templates/full-stack.yaml) template found in this repo.
+2. You need an S3 bucket in AWS where you'll upload templates that are children of the [full-stack.yaml](./templates/full-stack.yaml) template found in this repo.
 This means you'll also have to update the full-stack.yaml file (search for `<URI_to_S3_bucket>`) to have the child templates point to S3 using the `TemplateURL` property in the yaml file.
 This is required, because AWS does not allow very large templates to be run via the AWS CLI, so we split the template into its component pieces, created a top-level template, and referenced the child templates from S3.
 Simply copy the contents of the `templates` folder, excluding the full-stack.yaml file, to a `templates` folder in your S3 bucket.
 We feel it would be fine to make this bucket public, as there is no sensitive information in the template yaml files.
 3. You need an S3 bucket to store basic configuration files that are consumed by the template.
-You may use the same bucket as the one we created in the step above, having a `configs` directory within the bucket to separate the template files from the configuration files.
-Copy the contents of the `configs` folder to the `configs` folder in your S3 bucket.
+You may use the same bucket as the one you created in the step above, having a `configs` directory within the bucket to separate the template files from the configuration files.
+Copy the contents of the `configs` folder in this repo to the `configs` folder in your S3 bucket.
 We feel it would be fine to make this bucket public, as there is no sensitive information in the configuration files.
-Then you'll have to update all references in this template to `<URI_to_S3_bucket>` to reflect the URI of the bucket you created.
+Then you'll have to update all references to `<URI_to_S3_bucket>` (do a global search in this repo) in this repo to reflect the URI of the bucket you created.
 4. You need a domain.
 This also seems obvious.
 It doesn't matter where your domain comes from, as long as you own it.
-If your domain is managed using Route53 in the same AWS account as the one where you're deploying this template, this template will update your DNS records to point to the load balancer.
+If your domain is managed using Route53 in the same AWS account as the one where you're deploying this template, this template will update your DNS records to point to the application load balancer.
 If your domain is managed outside of the AWS account where you're deploying this template, send `false` as the `UpdateDNS` parameter, and update DNS yourself once the template has completed.
 5. You need an AWS Certificate Manager (ACM) certificate to apply to the application load balancer.
 The cert should have `<subdomain>.<domain>` as the primary name, and you should add `*.<subdomain>.<domain>` as a subject alternative name.
 For example, you might have `api.mycompany.com` and `*.api.mycompany.com`.
-The ARN of the ACM certificate is a parameter to the template.
+The ARN of the ACM certificate is a parameter to the full-stack template.
 6. You need SMTP.
 Kong sends emails in response to requests for access.
-The SMTP parameters to this template are optional, but you will not have a fully-functional Kong instance if Kong can't send emails.
-We are using the AWS Simple Email Service (SES).
+We are use the AWS Simple Email Service (SES), but you can use any SMTP provider you like.
+You will have to supply all SMTP parameters to the full-stack template in order for the template to succeed.
-7. You need an EC2 Key Pair you'll use to access your Kong, Brain/Immunity, and PGBouncer nodes.
-Add one prior to running the template, and pass the Key Pair in as the `KongKeyName` parameter.
+7. You need an EC2 key pair you'll use to access your Kong, Brain/Immunity, and PGBouncer nodes.
+Add one prior to running the template (in the EC2 section of AWS), and pass the key pair name in as the `KongKeyName` parameter.

 ## Parameters